 “That’s not the first time I’ve heard you say something similar, though.
 I’m starting to think it’s more than a joke to you.
 Every time you say something bad about yourself, you really believe it.
 By repeating the lie you’re changing the way others see you, too.
 Gareth, you’re not old, not boring, not useless.
 None of it’s true.
-You’re clever and sharp and trustworthy— I mean it.
+You’re clever and sharp and kind.
 I don’t spill my secrets easily.
 I didn’t even tell Dinara most of that, but I trust you.
 And I think you could be something amazing if you stopped holding yourself back.
 Please believe that I mean this.”

 Gareth opened his mouth to respond, then shut it, unsure of what to say.
-Looking at Roman now, Gareth could see Roman’s pain, gaping wounds stitched by kindness and hope.
+Looking at Roman now, Gareth could see Roman’s heart, torn and stitched back together by kindness and hope.
 His mask had cracked, the facade dissolved.
-His pain was timeless.
+Gareth could see his pain.
+It was timeless.

 It wasn’t a child’s terror in the face of murdered mothers and cruel fathers, a fresh wound still bleeding.
 It wasn’t a young man’s burns hidden behind a false smile, thinly repressed horrors tugging at the memory, every movement jostling and sending a wave of familiar pain coursing through the body.
 It wasn’t a grown man’s resentment as he copes with the chronic aches of an injury never fully healed.
 It wasn’t the accompanying oppressive depression.